West Wittering Beach

 emsworth

-Emsworth, a borough of Hampshire, sits on the edge of Chichester Harbour (AONB).
-It’s a village the locals are proud to live in, everybody has a dog and, unique to the south, you’ll get a hello and a smile from most people.
-Community-feel welcomes you here across most doorsteps.
-The pubs are always busy and the surrounding woods, brooks and paddocks are much loved and open for strolls and dog walks.
+The pubs are always busy and the surrounding woods, brooks, and paddocks are much loved and open for strolls and dog walks.
 The bottom of South Street runs right into the harbour and is amock with all the birds in the book.
-The mill pond hard, which damns the River Ems, works perfectly as a feeding platform for them now that Emsworth’s historic shipbuilding days are over.
+The mill pond hard, which damns the River Ems, works perfectly as a feeding platform for them now that Emsworth’s historic shipbuilding and boat building days are over.

 Fishing boats and the harbour in Emsworth

+Emsworth is an amazing foodie destination, with traditional butchers, cafes, pubs, interesting restaurants, and a monthly market, plus the annual Emsworth British Food Fortnight.
 A few steps further toward the water on South Street you can stop for fine Michelin dining at either ‘36 On The Quay’, or ‘Fat Olives’.
 Book ahead to guarantee an exquisite meal.

 If you’re weighing up where to eat in Emsworth, there are a couple of curry houses, but outstanding and unique is Darbar’s.
 This flash curry house is unconventional by British standards of Indian cuisine and you’ll notice an emphasis on specific flavour and finesse.